-Circulation Parameters

-Expanded Circulation Map is updated the 1st week of each month.
+- Item category 2 indicates the reading, viewing, or listening level of the item's content.
+Options include adult, young adult, juvenile, and equipment. - Item category 3 indicates the item's general format and depends on its Item Type.
+They include the following: AUDIOBOOK, BOOK, LARGEPRINT, MOVIE, MUSIC, and PERIODICAL.
+RSA runs an automated script to ensure consistent use of these codes.
+These are what determine the general format icons and search limit facets in RSAcat. - Item category 4 indicates the item's primary genre. - Item category 5 indicates the item's secondary sub-genre. - Mandatory Cataloging Codes lists the cataloging codes that must appear in your WorkFlows drop-down menus even if the menus are customized. - Circulation Parameters - Expanded Circulation Map posted to the RSA Support Site is updated the 1st week of each month.
 It combines 4 things (Checkout Library, User Profile, Item Type, and Circulation Rule) to determine how a particular item checks out in your library.

-Circ Rule Helper Checklist is a spreadsheet to help you submit the required information to set up new circulation rules.
-This checklist is intended to be filled in using Microsoft Excel and emailed to RSA for implementation.
+The Expanded Circulation Map is read from the bottom up to determine the order of rules to use. - Circ Rule Helper Checklist is a spreadsheet to help you submit the required information to set up new circulation rules.
+This checklist is intended to be filled in using Microsoft Excel and emailed to RSA for implementation. - Holds Parameters - Hold Map posted to the RSA Support Site is updated in the 1st week of each month.

-Holds Parameters

-- O Hold Map is updated the 1st week of each month.
 It determines which item types are holdable only by your library users, holdable by no one, or holdable by everyone.
 WorkFlows assumes an item is holdable by everyone unless told otherwise.
 The Hold Map contains all the exceptions to that assumption.
-This Hold Map is read from the bottom up to determine the rule to use. - Hold Rule Helper Checklist is a spreadsheet to help you submit the required information to set up new hold rules.
+The Hold Map is read from the bottom up to determine the order of rules to use. - Hold Rule Helper Checklist is a spreadsheet to help you submit the required information to set up new hold rules.
 This checklist is intended to be filled in using Microsoft Excel and emailed to RSA for implementation. - Membership and Holds Groupings tell the system to first search within a library's own holds group.
 Any library with a branch, or school with 2 or more automated buildings, constitutes a Holds Group.
 The Holds Group ensures your patrons draw first from your main and branch libraries, then from the rest of RSA.
-RSAcat knows to do this because users are assumed to be placing a hold from their home library's RSAcat profile.
-WorkFlows does not abide by these hold groupings rules because holds are placed system-wide by default in WorkFlows.

-• User Parameters

-- User Profiles is updated the 1st week of each month and show all the User Profiles in the system.
-User Profiles are used for circulation and holds rules, the total number of items a patron can plan on hold, and fine block amounts. - Mandatory User Profile Codes is a list of the user profile codes that must appear in your WorkFlows drop-down menus.
+RSAcat assumes users are placing holds from their home library's RSAcat profile.
+WorkFlows also followed the hold grouping rules for system-wide holds, and for local title holds. - User Parameters - User Profiles posted to the RSA Support Site is updated in the 1st week of each month and shows all the User Profiles in the system.
+User Profiles are used for circulation and holds rules, the total number of items a patron can plan on hold, and fine block amounts, and various other settings. - Mandatory User Profile Codes is a list of the user profile codes that must appear in your WorkFlows drop-down menus.
 Mandatory cataloging parameters are also on this list.
-These codes will be retained even if your library's menus are customized. - User Profile Differences is a list of the user profile codes you might see in WorkFlows and the individual parameters for each user profile.
+These codes will be retained even if your library's menus are customized.

+• User Profile Differences is a list of the user profile codes you might see in WorkFlows and the individual parameters for each user profile.